saikiranisa/cricket-scorecard/README.md

 ## About
-cricket scorecard webapp using react. webapp is used to maintain the score of the team and individual players with runs, balls & strike rate including bowler's total over, maiden, runs given, economy, etc.
+A cricket scorecard webapp using react. webapp is used to maintain the score of the team and individual players with runs, balls & strike rate including bowler's total over, maiden, runs given, economy, etc.

 ## Problem